 Signs of Heroin Use

-Heroin can be snorted, injected and smoked which means the visual signs of heroin abuse can vary.
-For example, there may not be obvious track (injection) marks if a person is snorting or smoking the heroin.
+Heroin can be snorted, injected, and smoked which means the visual signs of heroin abuse can vary.
+For example, there may not be obvious track (injection) marks if a person is snorting or smoking heroin.
 Most often, changes in behavior and spending money may be the first indication that something is remiss.
 Changes in physical appearance, sleep patterns, increasing problems at work or school, agitation, restlessness, or other physical health issues may also be indicators that there is a drug issue at hand.
-Drug treatment is the only way to effectively move passed such addictions.
+Drug treatment is the only way to effectively move past such addictions.

 Heroin use can quickly turn into addiction as the person needs it more often or in higher doses.
-When a person uses heroin they experience a quick rush or euphoria followed by a very mellow or even slightly sedated state which lasts a few hours.
+When a person uses heroin they experience a quick rush of euphoria followed by a very mellow or even slightly sedated state which lasts a few hours.
 It’s very common for heroin abusers to continue using heroin not to get that sudden rush of euphoria every time.
 At a certain point, they begin to use heroin instead to keep their withdrawal symptoms at bay.

 How To Get Help for Heroin Addiction